-Hi, I’m Sarah.
+Hi, I am Sarah.
 And before I ever learned how to take care of myself, I was already carrying the weight of everyone else.

-I didn’t grow up with softness.
+I didn't grow up with softness.
 I grew up with pressure.
-After my dad’s fifth nervous breakdown in five years, he left.
-Not because he didn’t love us, but because he couldn’t survive staying.
-And when he walked out, the whole house shifted.
+After my father’s fifth nervous breakdown in five years, he left.
+Not because he didn't love us, but because staying any longer was something he couldn't survive.
+When he left, the whole house shifted.
 I stepped in.
-Not because anyone told me to, because someone had to.
+Not because anyone asked me to, but because someone had to.

 I became the calm one.
 The capable one.
 The girl who kept everything moving while holding everything in.
-I learned early that being steady made life easier for everyone else.
-So I swallowed my feelings, quieted my needs and got on with it.
+I learned early on that being steady made life easier for everyone else, so I swallowed my feelings, quieted my needs and simply got on with it.

 My husband and son are my world.
 They’re my home team, my soft place to land, and the reason I keep going, even on the days I want to hide under a doona with snacks and silence.

-I’ve worn more hats than I can count.
+I've worn more hats than I can count.
 Daughter.
 Mum.
-Partner.
+Wife.
 Caregiver.
 Business owner.
 Friend.
-Some felt like home.
+Some roles fit like home.
 Others slowly chipped away at me.

-I started out behind the scenes, editing wedding photos, running social media, assisting at weddings.
+After being a stay at home mum for 10 years, my work life began back in 2010 behind the scenes, editing wedding photos, running social media and assisting at weddings.
 Eventually, I built my own multi award winning wedding planning business.
 I made magic for other people while quietly breaking inside.
-I taught myself everything, digital marketing, design, content creation, the invisible work that kept everything afloat while I was still cooking dinner, going to school meetings and silently falling apart in the bathroom.
+I taught myself everything including marketing, design and content creation while still cooking dinner, helping out at school and silently falling apart in the bathroom.

 These days, it’s green tea in my favourite mug or almond milk hot chocolate when it’s cold.
 Small comforts that remind me to pause.
 To breathe.
 To feel something good, just because I can.

-I’ve struggled with my weight since I was seven.
-It’s been part of my story for most of my life, not just in my body, but in my thoughts.
-I’ve lost weight, gained it, tried again, fallen apart.
+I have struggled with my weight since I was seven.
+I've lost weight, gained it, tried again and fallen apart again.
 Some days I feel strong.
 Other days, ashamed.

-If you’ve ever felt that, if your body has ever carried more than just weight, I want you to know, I see you.
+Food became comfort and coping.
+Underneath all of that was a quiet ache that I might never be enough.
+If you've felt that too, if your body has ever carried more than just weight, I want you to know I see you.

-Because when you’re holding so much inside, it’s hard to feel light on the outside.
+Because when you're holding so much inside, it is hard to feel light on the outside.

-There have been nights I’ve sat on the edge of my bed wondering how I’d do it all again tomorrow.
-I’ve smiled when I was barely holding it together.
-Cried in the shower so no one would hear.
-Longed for quiet, begged for stillness…then kept going anyway.
+There have been nights when I sat on the edge of my bed wondering how I'd do it all again tomorrow.

 A hot mug of tea.
 A random laugh with someone you love.
 A perfect breeze on a warm day.
 I believe it’s these simple pockets of joy that make everyday life extraordinary.

-Right now, I’m caring for my husband as he lives with chronic illness.
-Most people don’t see it, but it’s there, every single day.
-I’m holding space for my son, running a household and piecing together a new life from the broken edges of an old one.
-Most days, I’m stretched thin.
-But I keep showing up.
+Right now I'm caring for my husband as he lives with chronic illness.
+Most people don't see it, but it is there every single day.
+I'm holding space for my son, running a household and piecing together a new life from the broken edges of an old one.
+Most days I'm stretched thin, but I keep showing up.

-Somewhere along the way, I stopped laughing like I used to.
+Somewhere along the way, I stopped laughing the way I used to.
 I forgot what I even liked.
 I stopped dreaming for myself and only dreamed for the people I love.
 Life hardened me.
 Asked me to be strong.
 So I forgot how to be soft.

-But in the stillness, between heartbreak and hope, I started to dream again.
-Not of big, shiny goals.
-But of easier days.
+In the stillness between heartbreak and hope, I began dreaming again.
+Not of grand success or gleaming goals, but of easier days.
 A slower rhythm.
-A life where peace wasn’t something I had to earn.
+A life where peace was not something I had to earn.
 A life that felt like mine again.

 MotoGP is my obsession.
 I never miss a race, and honestly, I’m the biggest fan in the house.

-I don’t have all the answers.
+I don't have all the answers.
 I'm still figuring it out.
-But if life has taught me anything, it’s this, we’re not meant to carry it all alone.
-Real strength isn’t about never falling apart.
-It’s letting yourself be real.
-Be tired.
-Ask for help, even when you’re the one everyone else leans on.
+But if life has taught me anything, it's this.
+We're not meant to carry everything alone.
+Real strength isn't about never falling apart.
+It's letting yourself be real, be tired and ask for help even when you're the one everyone else leans on.

 I spent years pouring from an empty cup, convinced I had to hit rock bottom before I was allowed to rest.
-But here’s what I’ve learned, pausing isn’t failure.
-It’s survival.
-It’s choosing yourself in the smallest, fiercest ways.
+But I've learned that pausing is not failure.
+It's survival.
+It's choosing yourself in small, fierce ways.

-I’m not here as an expert.
-I’m here as a woman who’s been through it.
+I'm not here as an expert.
+I'm here as a woman who has lived it.
 Still in it.
-The U Crew was born from my own burnout, the moment I realised I didn’t need another program or plan.
+The U Crew was born from my own burnout, the moment I realised I didn't need another plan or program.
 I needed a place to land.
-To breathe.
-To remember who I was under all the noise.
+A place to breathe.
+A place to remember who I was under the noise.
 So I built it.
 For me.
 For you.

-I like things honest.
-Simple.
-Real.
+I like things honest and simple.
 No sugarcoating.
-No pretending everything’s fine.
+No pretending everything's fine.
 I cry when I need to.
 Swear when I have to.
-And I believe with my whole damn heart that even three minutes of stillness can change everything.
+And I believe with my whole heart that even three minutes of stillness can change everything.

 My ideal movie?
 Something with a love story, a touch of revenge, maybe even a Christmas setting, and if there’s a prince involved, even better.
 It’s an odd little mix, but it’s mine.